HarpyEagleMan/Wallpaperfy/README.md

 that is being wallpaperfied.

 I always liked how plasma desktop from kde does wallpapers, but i can't always afford to install plasma on my computers, or simply don't want to.
-Turning each image manually into an wallpaper is time consuming, so made wallpaperfy.\
+Turning each image manually into an wallpaper is time consuming, so i made wallpaperfy.\
 With this tool i can have wallpapers kde style but without having to install plasma desktop

 Look this example: